How Does ABI Relate to Blood Pressure?

 The ankle-brachial pressure index test is in some cases recommended as part of a program of 3 tests, including the carotid ultrasound examination and abdominal ultrasound examination, to look for obstructed or infected arteries.
 The benefit for ABPI is gotten by splitting the maximum pressure captured at the ankles by the maximum pressure captured at the brachial artery.
 Sometimes, the person might be asked to practice on a treadmill machine for 10-15 minutes, and after that blood pressure might be determined once again to get the ABPI value after workout.
 In case the resting ABPI value for a person falls in the normal range, but goes down after training, it might suggest the existence of PAD.

-For many people, there are no physical problems associated with an ankle-brachial index test.
+For many people, there are no physical problems associated with an ankle-brachial index (see Wikipedia: ankle-brachial index) test.
 You might feel some annoyance when the blood pressure cuffs pump up on your arm and ankle; however this pain is short-term and will stop as soon as the air is released from the cuff.
 It might be recommended in people experiencing discomfort and cramping in calf bones or thighs, while walking, climbing, or working out.
 These are considered to be the most typical indications of PAD.
 Just in case of irregular outcomes, extra tests might recommended to identify the exact area and degree of clog.
 Your medical professional might not suggest an ankle-brachial index test if you have extreme leg or arm discomfort.
 Rather than an ankle-brachial index test, your physician might advise various imaging tests of the arteries in your legs.